Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances

 Thanks for reading the post, hope you find it useful and informative.
-If you have any question or comment about the post, please drop it in the box below and I will be glad to answer.
+If you have any questions or comment about the post, please drop them in the box below and I will be glad to answer.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.